-For clients whose service needs require an Exception to Rule (ETR), an CSA Request/Change Form must be completed.
+For Clients whose service needs require an Exception to Rule (ETR), a CSA Request/Change Form must be completed.
 All exceptional funding requests must be approved by the County, the DDA Case Manager and DDA regional staff as assigned.
-The Contractor must document specifically how the additional hours will be used to support the client's individual employment goals.
+The Contractor must document specifically how the additional hours will be used to support the Client's individual employment goals.